Cupid Crunch

 Finished cupid crunch served in a blue heart dish.

-This sweet and salty snack mix, coated in pink white chocolate, is a delightful sharable treat that's a perfect Valentine treat for kids and adults.
+This sweet and salty snack mix, coated in pink white chocolate, is a delightful sharable treat that's a perfect Valentine treat bags for kids and adults.

 The inspiration for this Valentine's Day chex snack mix recipe comes from a family favorite we call "White Trash," a mix of white chocolate-covered cereal, pretzels, nuts, and whatever snacks we have on hand.
 It's a playful way to repurpose leftover cereals, snacks, and candies.